Clemapfel/jluna/docs/manual.md

 [2, 3, 4, 5, 6, 7]
 ```

 This modifies the underlying Julia-array with minimal overhead.
-If the array is also a named proxy, it will also modify the corresponding Julia-side variable.

-### Additional Member Functions
+If the array is also a named proxy, it will also modify that element of whatever variable the proxy is managing.

-#### Size of Array
+### Accessing the Size of an Array

 To get the size of an array, we use `get_n_elements`: